Buckeye Brief: Long drives the key for Ohio State, Tuf Borland replaces Chris Worley and more

 “Losing is awful.
 And it was the typical — it’s not the first time.
 I hope it’s the last time.
 But sometimes those things happen,” Meyer said.
 “You work really hard not to allow it to happen, and you go through the discomfort of being crushed, to extremely angry and self-reflection — what could you have done better?
 And then you have to somehow pull yourself off the canvas and get going.”

-Barrett said the mood changed on Tuesday when the team began to focus solely on Army, the team they would have to beat to avoid losing a second game in a row.
+Barrett said the mood changed Tuesday when the Buckeyes began to focus solely on Army, the team they would have to beat to avoid losing a second game in a row.

 “At the beginning of the week it was rough.
 You’ve got guys walking around.
 We had a bad taste in our mouth,” Campbell said.
 “As the week progressed, our mindsets were just an angry football team.
 We had to get that bad taste out of our mouth.”